roy-edredis/roy-edredis/README.md

 ---

 ### :man_technologist: About Me :
-Hi! my name is Roy and im working as a Cloud Maintainer (CMOPS) at Redis
+Hi! my name is Roy and im working as a Cloud Maintenance Operator (CMOPS) at Redis
 B.Sc in Computer Science.
 - 📈: intrested in the Stock market.

 - :computer: intrested in the Cloud & Devops section.

-- :zap: In my free time, I`m a gamer, and enriching my knowledge with Udemy courses.
+- :zap: In my free time, I`m a gamer, newbie tennis player, and like to enrich my knowledge in the field of DevOps.
 ---

 ### :hammer_and_wrench: Languages and Tools :